solana-foundation/developer-content/content/courses/state-compression/generalized-state-compression.md

 leaf as deleted.
 This approach allows you to handle deletions in a way that suits your application’s needs without compromising data integrity.

-#### Access data from a client
+#### Accessing Data from a Client

-The discussion so far has covered 3 of the 4 standard CRUD procedures: Create, Update, and Delete.
-What’s left is one of the more difficult concepts in state
+We've covered creating, updating, and deleting data in state compression, but reading data presents its own unique challenges.

-compression: reading data.
+Accessing compressed data from a client can be tricky because the Merkle tree stores only data hashes, which cannot be used to recover the original data.

-Accessing data from a client is tricky primarily because the data isn’t stored in a format that is easy to access.
-The data hashes stored in the Merkle tree account can’t be used to reconstruct the initial data, and the data logged to the Noop program isn’t available indefinitely.
+Additionally, the uncompressed data logged to the Noop program is not retained indefinitely.

-Your best bet is one of two options:
+To access this data, you generally have two options:

-1. Work with an indexing provider to create a custom indexing solution for your program, then write client-side code based on how the indexer gives you access to the data.
+1. **Work with an indexing provider** to develop a custom solution tailored to your program.
+This allows you to write client-side code to retrieve and access the data based on how the indexer provides it.
-2. Create your own pseudo-indexer as a lighter-weight solution.
+2. **Create your own pseudo-indexer** to store and retrieve the data, offering a lighter-weight solution.

-If your project is truly decentralized such that many participants will interact with your program through means other than your own frontend, then option 2 might not be sufficient.
-However, depending on the scale of the project or whether or not you’ll have control over most program access, it can be a viable approach.
+If your project is decentralized and expects widespread interaction beyond your own frontend, option 2 might not be sufficient.
+However, if you have control over most program interactions, this approach can work.

-There is no “right” way to do this.
-Two potential approaches are:
+There’s no one-size-fits-all solution here.
+Two potential strategies include:

-1. Store the raw data in a database at the same time as sending it to the program, along with the leaf that the data is hashed and stored to.
+1. **Store raw data**: One approach is to store the raw data in a database simultaneously with sending it to the program.
+This allows you to keep a record of the data, along with the Merkle tree leaf where the data was hashed and stored.

-2. Create a server that observes your program’s transactions, looks up the associated Noop logs, decodes the logs, and stores them.
+2. **Create a transaction observer**: Another approach is to create a server that observes the transactions your program executes.
+This server would fetch transactions, look up the related Noop logs, decode them, and store the data.

-We’ll do a little bit of both when writing tests in this lesson’s lab (though we won’t persist data in a db - it will only live in memory for the duration of the tests).
+When writing tests in the lab, we'll simulate both of these approaches, although instead of using a database, the data will be stored in memory for the test's duration.

-The setup for this is somewhat tedious.
-Given a particular transaction, you can fetch the transaction from the RPC provider, get the inner instructions associated with the Noop program, use the `deserializeApplicationDataEvent` function from the `@solana/spl-account-compression` JS package to get the logs, then deserialize them using Borsh.
-Below is an example based on the messaging program used above.
+The process of setting this up can be a bit complex.
+For a given transaction, you’ll retrieve it from the RPC provider, extract the inner instructions related to the Noop program, and use the `deserializeApplicationDataEvent` function from the `@solana/spl-account-compression` JS package to decode the logs.
+Then, you'll use Borsh to deserialize the data.
+Here's an example from the messaging program to illustrate the process:

 ```typescript
 export async function getMessageLog(